Tintorettor Jishu (novel): Plot summary

-A famous painting by the Italian maestro Tintoretto is gifted to the Niyogi family by the aristocratic Italian Cassini family.
+A famous painting by the Italian maestro Tintoretto is gifted to the Neogi family by the aristocratic Italian Cassini family.
 However, not everyone is aware of the value of the painting.
-One of the family members(disguised) steals it, and international buyers are interested in it.
+One of the family members steals it, and international buyers are interested in it.
 Feluda chases the criminals all the way to Hong Kong.
 There was a surprise waiting for him there.
-Eventually, Feluda (with the help of a relative stranger, who turns out to be a Niyogi family member) succeeds in solving the mystery.
+Eventually, Feluda (with the help of a relative stranger, who turns out to be a Neogi family member) succeeds in solving the mystery.

+True incidence behind this story

+This is related to an actual story of a Miniature Italian painting, belonging to the aristocratic Neogi family, Rajas of Baikunthapur, now Aloya in the district of Tangail, presently in Bangladesh.
+Satyajit Ray was a close friend of Kumar Sudhanshu Mohan Neogi, of the same family and drew inspiration of this novel from this painting, its theft and subsequent recovery from Dhaka and its eventual auction to help the family buy property in Calcutta (now Kolkata).

 Feluda and the former Maharajas

 The native princes play an interesting part in the history of British India.
 Though under the protection of the British Raj, they had a certain amount of power within their domain.
 Apart from patronizing cricket in India, many of them were involved in promoting social and cultural activities in India.

-In 'Tintorettor Jishu' we meet the (fictional) former Maharaja of Bhagwanagarh, Mr. Bhudev Singh.
-Another former Maharaja Suraj Singh appears in 'Golapi Mukta Rahashya'.
-The young prince of Rupnaryangarh plays an important role in 'Eber Kando Kedarnathe'.
-However, the maharajas and the princes are more prominent in the 'Tarini Khuro' series, another creation of Satyajit Ray.
+In Tintorettor Jishu we meet the (fictional) former Maharaja of Bhagwanagarh, Mr Bhudev Singh.
+Another former Maharaja Suraj Singh appears in Golapi Mukta Rahasya.
+The young prince of Rupnaryangarh plays an important role in Ebar Kando Kedarnathe.
+However, the Maharajas and the princes are more prominent in the Tarini Khuro series, another creation of Satyajit Ray.

 Adaptation

-A film based on this novel was released in 2008, directed by Sandip Ray.
+A film in the same name based on this novel was released in 2008, directed by Sandip Ray.